jonjohnsontc/songwriter-graph/README.md

 Using cosine similarity, I analyzed roughly 22000 song titles utilizing their corresponding Audio Features and Audio Analysis, as well as genre information tied to the songs performing artist, all obtained through the Spotify API, utilizing a Python wrapper aptly named Spotipy.

-Every song was measured on its similarity with the other recordings through the features contained in the aforementioned documents, along with some features that had been engineered through a combination of other features, which resulted in a total list of 74 song attributes, a complete listing of which can be found in the `data_dictionary.txt` file.
+Every song was measured on its similarity with the other recordings through the features contained in the aforementioned documents, along with some features that had been engineered through a combination of other features, which resulted in a total list of 74 song attributes, a complete listing of which can be found in the `data_dictionary.md` file.

 ### Results